About Jacob Dinezon

 At the very beginning of The Dark Young Man, Jacob Dinezon provides an almost cinematic view of the streets in the Jewish section of Mohilev, the dire life of the underpaid watchmen, and the contrasting conditions between rich and poor.
 How does this establish the novel’s mood and tone?

 When we first meet Yosef, he is living the life of a poor yeshiva student—an “idler”—in the Mohilev study house.
-How does Yosef’s poverty and social status affect his prospects as a potential bridegroom?
+How do Yosef’s poverty and social status affect his prospects as a potential bridegroom?

 Dinezon tells us that people always called Meyshe Shneyur by his two names.
 Dinezon goes on to say, “His countenance, dark as a Moor, made an impression on people when they first met him.
 This impression was so strong, they immediately forgot his two names, and referred to him instead as ‘the Dark One’ or ‘the Dark Young Man.’”
 What cultural associations and stereotypes are associated with these terms?
 How does Dinezon’s description of Meyshe Shneyur influence our understanding of his character?